Active Listing : A listing that is live on Airbnb or VRBO (or it was during the last 15 days).

 data, and no method is perfect.
-PriceLabs has its own block removal logic that looks at patterns in the whole market as while as individual listing data to help us determine whether a booking is real or a block.
+PriceLabs has its own block removal logic that looks at patterns in the whole market as well as individual listing data to help us determine whether a booking is real or a block.
 Some factors of a booking we look at to determine if it is a block or not are: Length of Stay,